The Bella Coola Heli Sports Legacy Fund

 We are fortunate to live, work, and play in a stunning and pristine environment with wonderful communities supporting us.
 In turn, we are committed to preserving this environment and its ecology, supporting the health and wellness of the people that populate our communities, and reducing our carbon footprint.

-We are committed to not just following best practices and trends, but to be pioneers in creating a more sustainable and balanced business model so that future generations can experience the same wonders that we experience here today.
+We are committed to not just following best practices and trends, but to being pioneers in creating a more sustainable and balanced business model so that future generations can experience the same wonders that we experience today.

 We believe in harnessing the power of business to develop, fund, and act on opportunities to make a positive difference and ask all our guests to participate in this endeavor.
 When guests choose to holiday with Bella Coola Heli Sports a 2% sustainability surcharge is added to their invoice.
 These funds flow directly into The Bella Coola Heli Sports (BCHS) Legacy Fund.